Multigrain loaf with flaxseeds

-- Stir together the water, honey, and 2 tablespoons of the flaxseed in a measuring cup.
+- Stir together the water, 2 Tbsp flaxseeds, and honey in a measuring cup.

 - Spray a large bowl with nonstick spray; put the dough in the bowl.
 Cover lightly with plastic wrap, and let the dough rise in a warm spot until doubled in size, about 30–40 minutes.